ansible-collections/ibm_zos_ims/docs/source/modules/ims_command.rst

-         output
+         ims_output
-            | ['The output provided by the specified IMS Command All the IMS return, reason, and completion codes from running the commands along with associated text']
+            | ['The output provided by the specified IMS Command.
+All the IMS return, reason, and completion codes from running the commands along with associated text.']

             | **returned**: sometimes

-            | **type**: dict
+            | **type**: list